Medium-density fiberboard, or MDF, is a great material for lots of different woodworking projects.

 Can You Use Paste Wax On MDF Edges?

-Yes, applying a coat or two of paste wax can get job done.
+Yes, applying a coat or two of paste wax can get the job done and will make the MDF water-resistant (nearly waterproof).

-I have once used Minwax paste wax to finish my MDF bench-top and it worked perfectly fine at repelling water, liquids, and glues.
+In fact, I once used Minwax paste wax to finish my MDF benchtop, and it worked perfectly fine at repelling water, liquids, and glues.

-Make sure that you do not use any other wax (like automotive wax).
-Also, apply a fresh coat of paste wax every year or so, to keep up the finish.
+Ensure you do not use any other wax (like automotive wax) and be prepared to apply a fresh coat of paste wax every year or so to the exposed edges, if any.

 If you wish to make the MDF waterproof, you can also use shellac for sealing.

-As shellac is comparatively less expensive than others, it’s an ideal choice for most carpenters and painters to cure the wood before getting it painted.
+MDF is a kind of compressed wood material that will soak up enough of whatever is applied first.
+Shellac being comparatively less expensive than others, it’s an ideal choice for most carpenters and painters to cure the wood before getting it painted.

 When using, you can pick poly or use de-waxed shellac that works as the best sealer for most of the MDF surfaces and edges.

 Things to Keep in Mind When Sealing MDF

 While PVA glue is the simplest way to seal MDF, it is vital that you use only the right type.